Home Comparing Math Mammoth

 January 11, 2011

-"Based on the documents and samples on the website, I am not sure if Math U See builds in students an algebraic understanding of all the operations together.
-It seems to concentrate a lot on one operation at a time, for a long time (about a year).
-Will this enable students to tackle word problems that use many operations, or to understand the meaning of complex expressions such as 340 − 7 × 8?"
+"Based on the documents and samples on the website, I am not sure if Math U See builds a unified and algebraic understanding of expressions involving many operations.
+MUS seems to concentrate on one operation at a time for a long time (about a year).
+Will this enable students to tackle word problems that use many operations or to understand the meaning of complex expressions such as 340 − 7 × 8?"

 I just wanted to state that I feel based on your available information you have given a fairly accurate summary of mathusee.
 I did want to address this concept.
 By no means am I a math expert.
 For the most part I wish at times (as I seem to mentally prefer spiral programs) the program covered time, money etc more extensively.